Agents belong in the back office, not just the chat box

 What we're building

 - Bring your own model key.
-Nothing is hidden; the whole thing is auditable.
+The implementation is public and the enabled workflow is configurable.

 We're building this in the open